FastTrackOrg/FastTrack/docs/user/trackingCli.md

 ## Installing fasttrack-cli

 The command-line interface is available for macOS, Linux, and Windows.
-It can be downloaded on [the release page](https://github.com/FastTrackOrg/FastTrack/releases/latest), or on the [downloads page](https://fasttrack.sh/download/).
+It can be downloaded on [the release page](https://github.com/FastTrackOrg/FastTrack/releases/latest).

 The full list of parameters can be found by calling ```./fasttrack-cli --help```.
 Parameters can be declared individually by calling ```./fasttrack-cli --path path/to/movie.webm --parameter1 value --parameter2 value``` or in batch with a parameters file ```./fasttrack-cli --path path/to/movie.webm --cfg path/cfg.toml```.
 Note that the path option need to be the first option.